Fate/Apocrypha: Plot

-Yggdmillennia use homunculi to fuel the mana sustaining the Servants’ presence.
+Yggdmillennia use homunculi to fuel the mana sustaining the Servants' presence.
 Astolfo helps a male homunculus escape.
 When the homunculus is mortally wounded in the escape attempt, Siegfried sacrifices himself by giving his enchanted heart to the boy.
 Jeanne takes the homunculus, Sieg, into her custody, leaving him in the care of a hermit.
 Sieg decides he wishes to liberate the homunculi, returning to Trifas during battle.

 As the Black and Red factions clash, the Greater Grail is transported into the Hanging Gardens.
 Frankenstein's monster and Spartacus die fighting Mordred.
 Sieg defends Astolfo from Mordred, discovering he can temporarily transform into Siegfried.
-Mordred decapitates Astolfo's master Celenike Icecolle Yggdmillennia, Sieg becomes Astolfo's new master.
+After Mordred decapitates Astolfo's master, Celenike Icecolle Yggdmillennia, Sieg becomes Astolfo's new master.

-Whilst storming the Hanging Gardens, Darnic fuses with Vlad, becoming a vampire, but is slain by Shirou.
-Jeanne and the gathered Servants discover Shirou is in fact Amakusa Shirou Tokisada, a Ruler-class Servant summoned by the Einzberns in the Third Holy Grail War.
-Shirou wishes to use the Grail's power to bring about eternal happiness for mankind, materialising their souls in a new world.
+Whilst storming the Hanging Gardens, Darnic fuses with Vlad, becoming a vampire, but is slain by Shirō.
+Jeanne and the gathered Servants discover Shirō is in fact Amakusa Shirō Tokisada, a Ruler-class Servant summoned by the Einzberns in the Third Holy Grail War.
+Shirō wishes to use the Grail's power to bring about eternal happiness for mankind, materializing their souls in a new world.
 Aside from Mordred, the Red faction and Avicebron agree to help him.
 Avicebron distracts Yggdmillennia whilst the Red faction escape, using his master Roche Frain Yggdmillennia to power his Noble Phantasm, but is killed by Sieg and Mordred.

-The Black faction form an alliance with Shishigou, Mordred, Sieg, and Jeanne to stop Shirou.
+The Black faction form an alliance with Shishigō, Mordred, Sieg, and Jeanne to stop Shirō.
 They eliminate Rika and Jack the Ripper, Jeanne purifying the latter's soul.
 Jeanne falls in love with Sieg, assuming they are Laeticia's feelings, and has visions of Sieg dying in battle.
 Fiore Forvedge Yggdmillennia, the de facto leader of the Black faction, surrenders her magic and title to her brother Caules, unwilling to take a life as necessary.